hermangroup/docs/wallets/dashcore/interface.rst

 .. figure:: img/information.png
    :scale: 50 %

-   The Information tab of the Dash Core Tools dialog
+   The Information tab of the Historia Core Tools dialog

 General
   This section displays information on the name and version of the client